ahf/ircsource-aup/aup.md

 1. Birthday kills are a tradition of IRC.
 Therefore they are allowed.

-2. Mass kills of any kind are not allowed unless announced, and seconded by another oper.
+2. Mass kills of any kind are not allowed unless announced, and seconded by another operator.

 3. Killing for fun is acceptable as long as its not out of hand.
 Use your common sense.
-If you have none, please ask your admin to remove your global kill ability, or if your an admin please remove it from yourself.
+If you have none, please ask your administrator to remove your global kill ability, or if your an administrator please remove it from yourself.

 Operspy
 -------